 "If you ask me, I would say that [the epilator is] a great hair removal method, my favorite one," says Denisa-Alexandra Cinca at EpilatorGirl.com, who then adds, "If you would ask others, they would straightforward say that it's a torture device."
 Cinca lists several ways of easing the pain, including lidocaine cream (which numbs the skin so that you don't feel a thing) and making sure you hold the skin taut while epilating.

-Still, epilators have quite a few things going for them.
+Epilating takes a long time, but these nifty devices have quite a few things going for them.
 Over time, epilated hair comes back finer and stays away longer; after the first few epilations, some women can go a couple of weeks between touch-ups.
-Experienced epilators also say that as your skin adapts, the whole process becomes less painful -- more of a tingling or prickling sensation than real pain.
+Experienced epilators also say that as your skin adapts, the whole process becomes less painful -- delivering more of a tingling or prickling sensation than real pain.
 If you're used to waxing, they say, making the switch to epilation is a cinch.
-Your hair type seems to have a lot to do with the pain level; the coarser and more deeply rooted the hair, the more it's going to hurt when it comes out.
 Epilators can also save you money because you don't have to pay for shaving cream or replacement blades.